coreygirard/puppy/docs/reference.md

 - `.SubPush()`
 - `.SubPull()`

-- `.inject(topics,data)` is a testing/debugging method that injects the message `data` into the specified topic or list of topics
+- `.inject(topics, data)` is a testing/debugging method that injects the message `data` into the specified topic or list of topics
 - `.verify()` is a *currently unimplemented* method that will return a list of any topics which lack publishers and/or subscribers.
 To be used for automated verification of architectures, and possibly throwing errors when trying to publish to a topic with no subscribers or receive from a topic with no publishers

 ---